My Go To Art Supplies List

 Must Haves:

-These are the supplies and brands I ordered most years no matter what my budget was (which ranged from $0 and putting in wish list items to my admin, to thousands of dollars).
+These are the art supplies list with brands I ordered most years no matter what my budget was (which ranged from $0 and putting in wish list items to my admin, to thousands of dollars).
 The quantity will vary based on the number of students you are teaching.

 Download a PDF of this list for future reference below.